 - Call center booking fee: $15

 The partner award fee applies to all award tickets booked on one of Alaska's global partners.
-There is no way around this, and the fee is nonrefundable.
+There is no way around this, and the fee is non-refundable.
+This is the case even if you later cancel the ticket and redeposit the miles.
 The call center booking fee only applies if you book over the phone.
-For partners that you must book over the phone, you can sometimes have the agent waive the phone booking fee since this is not possible online.
-Alaska MVP Gold and MVP Gold 75K elites have call center booking fees and change/cancellation fees waived.
+For partners where you must book over the phone, you can sometimes have the agent waive the phone booking fee since ticketing is not possible online.
+Alaska MVP Gold and higher elites do not pay call center booking fees.

-You must cancel your ticket before travel.
+You must cancel your ticket before travel in order to receive a refund.
 If you miss your flight, the ticket will be canceled, and your miles will be forfeited.

-Alaska Airlines does not charge any additional fees for awards on its own metal besides the TSA fee and any other departure fees for their international destinations.
-However, some partner awards may come with surcharges and fees.
+Alaska Airlines does not charge any additional fees for awards on its own aircraft, aside from the TSA fee and any other departure fees for Alaska's international destinations.
+However, some partner awards include fuel surcharges and other fees, which are sometimes significant.

-Awards on both Hainan Airlines and British Airways have notoriously high taxes and fees ($150+).
-Some are more reasonable, such as Cathay Pacific (~$70), with others having no fees aside from airport and government taxes.
-In some cases, Alaska is an ideal option for booking awards where fees are higher in other programs, such as awards in Emirates business- and first-class.
+Awards on both Hainan Airlines and British Airways have notoriously high taxes and fees (e.g., awards with British Airways can have $800+ in fees for a business-class award).
+Some are more reasonable, such as Cathay Pacific (~$70), with others having no fees, aside from airport and government taxes.
+In some cases, Alaska is an ideal option for booking awards, as its fees are lower than those charged by other programs.

-Alaska's routing rules are one of my favorite features of their award program.
+Alaska's routing rules are one of my favorite features of its award program.
 Why?
 In one word: stopovers.
 Alaska has one of the best, if not the very best, stopover policies for award tickets.
-All my best Alaska Mileage Plan redemption awards that I've made through the years have included a stopover.
+All my best Alaska Mileage Plan redemptions over the years have included a stopover.

 Alaska allows one stopover on a one-way award.
 This means you can have two stopovers on a round-trip award.
-Stopovers must be in airline hubs or “focus cities” depending on the partner and routing.
-There are some exceptions to this rule that require investigation, but in general, Alaska holds to this requirement.
-This means that you can stopover in Seattle on your way from Los Angeles to Anchorage.
+Stopovers must be in airline hubs or “focus cities,” depending on the partner airline and ticket routing.
+There are some exceptions to this rule that can prove interesting.
+In general, though, Alaska holds to this requirement.
+This means that you can add a stopover in Seattle on your way from Los Angeles to Anchorage.
 The search engine disallows things like Los Angeles to New York–JFK for a stopover before continuing to Anchorage.

-For all practical purposes, stopovers for airline partners must be in their hub city.
-Most of Alaska's partners have a single hub, although there may be exceptions to this rule.
+For all practical purposes, stopovers for tickets on partner airlines must be in the partner's hub city.
+Most of Alaska's partners have a single hub, although there are exceptions to this rule.
 To book an award with a stopover, you need to use the multi-city search.
 You need to key in each section of the itinerary, making sure your connection point is in the same city.

-In some cases, searching for two one-way awards with a stopover individually will return better results (or simply work) than searching a round-trip award with two stopovers.
+In some cases, searching for two one-way awards with a stopover individually will return better results (or simply work), rather than searching for a round-trip award with two stopovers.

-I'm not going to list every Alaska Mileage Plan redemption that provides top value, but I would like to highlight what I think are the best.
+I'm not going to list every Alaska Airlines Mileage Plan redemption that provides top value, but I would like to highlight what I think are the best.
 In general, Alaska has specific partners with great premium cabin award rates.
-The top one—in my opinion—is Cathay Pacific, which has a high number of regions you can route to or through at incredible prices.
-You can also find massive value in Qantas and Japan Airlines.
+In my opinion, the top spot goes top Cathay Pacific.
+It has a high number of regions you can route to or through at incredible prices.
+You also can find massive value with Qantas and on some Japan Airlines flights.

-Here are some of the best Alaska Mileage Plan redemption options for international travel.
-Prices listed are one-way:
+Here are some of the best Alaska Airlines Mileage Plan redemption options for international travel (one-way prices):